Macroeconomy

 In recent months, the annual change in the CPI has generally hovered below 3%, but also above 2%, the long-term target set by the European Central Bank, the body responsible for controlling prices.
 Thus, inflation is still above the levels considered optimal by the authorities and above the levels seen for much of the 2010s, when the crisis in the eurozone—and especially in Spain—depressed demand and reduced inflation to the point that some years ended with deflation (falling consumer prices).

-Geopolitical tensions and conflicts in the Middle East have driven up the cost of energy, especially petroleum products such as fuel.
-Electricity prices also suffered, and electricity bills rose in Spain throughout the past winter and spring.
+Geopolitical tensions and conflicts in the Middle East have driven up the cost of energy, especially petroleum derivatives, such as fuels.
+Electricity prices also suffered, and electricity bills in Spain rose throughout last winter and spring.
 However, energy prices have moderated in recent months, which explains the lower cost of living over the past three months.